asyncapi/website/pages/docs/concepts/asyncapi-document/dynamic-channel-address.md

 weight: 80
 ---

-Dynamic channel addresses are used to specify dynamic parts of a channel name, which becomes particularly useful when you want to use and reuse parameters in the channel name.
-It provides flexibility in how you structure your event-driven interfaces.
+Dynamic channel addresses specify dynamic parts of a channel address, which becomes particularly useful when you want to use and reuse parameters in a channel address.

 Here is the diagram explaining dynamic channel address: